Victoria Winters: Character development

 Dan Curtis first dreamed of a dark-haired girl riding a train to an estate, which was the inspiration for Dark Shadows.
 In Shadows on the Wall, the series' bible, Victoria was initially called Sheila March until the name was changed to suggest a more regal, older time.
 Her search for answers to her mysterious past, which was the driving force behind her accepting the governess position at Collinwood, would have originally led to the revelation that Victoria was the product of an affair between Paul Stoddard and an unknown woman.
 Elizabeth was to have discovered Victoria's existence the night she thought she had killed Paul, and her guilt over his death prompted her to send money to the Foundling Home.
 However, these plans were eventually scrapped when the Dark Shadows production team decided that Victoria would be Elizabeth's illegitimate daughter instead.
 This was due, in part, to Alexandra Moltke's close resemblance to Joan Bennett.
 In 1987, Bennett recorded a special video for fans in which, in character as Elizabeth, revealed that Victoria was her daughter.

 As the Adam/Eve storyline of 1968 began to wind down, Ron Sproat was in the stages of slanting the plot to reveal Victoria's lineage when Moltke left the series due to her pregnancy.
 She was briefly replaced twice, but neither actress was (reportedly) accepted by the audience.
-Attempts were made to persuade Moltke to return, but, unhappy with her diminished role and content to be a stay-at-home mother to her new son, she declined.
+Attempts were made to persuade Moltke to return, but, unhappy with her diminished role and content to be a stay-at-home mother to her new son Adam Isles, she declined.
 Any and all plans for the character were ultimately shelved, and Victoria was unceremoniously written out with an off-screen 18th-century death.

 Big Finish audio dramas

 Although Victoria herself has not yet appeared in any of the Big Finish audio plays to date, the character has been mentioned in passing.
-In House of Despair, Ed Griffin tells Quentin Collins that the people of Collinsport have not forgotten how "that Winters girl" inexplicably disappeared.
-In Curse of the Pharaoh, Carolyn recalls Victoria having once dated Frank Garner.
+In The House of Despair, Ed Griffin (Jamison Selby) tells Quentin Collins (David Selby) that the people of Collinsport have not forgotten how "that Winters girl" inexplicably disappeared.
+In Curse of the Pharaoh, Carolyn recalls Victoria having once dated Frank Garner (Conrad Fowkes).

 Victoria was heavily referenced throughout And Red All Over, which featured the return of Mitchell Ryan as Burke Devlin.
 In the audio play, Burke determines to do all he can to find Vicki and bring her home.

 Heiress of Collinwood

-Lara Parker's 2016 Dark Shadows novel centers around the return of Victoria Winters from her time in the past to find Collinwood deserted.
+Lara Parker's 2016 Dark Shadows novel centers Heiress of Collinwood around the return of Victoria Winters from her time in the past to find Collinwood deserted.
 The story continues on from Parker's previous book Wolf Moon Rising, and focuses on Vicki finally learning about her lineage.